-The College is planning curriculum responses for the post-pandemic world, developing a stronger and expanded employability provision to support those finding themselves unemployed or needing to change career or the sector in which they work.
-This includes working with community partners and external agencies and using the GLA's London Covid Recovery Delivery funding.
+The College is developing a stronger and expanded employability provision to support those finding themselves unemployed or needing to change career or the sector in which they work.
+This includes working with community partners and external agencies and using the GLA's London Covid Recovery Delivery funding which continued into 2021/22.